International College of the Cayman Islands

-The International College of the Cayman Islands (ICCI) is an non-profit, private, four-year independent institution of higher education which opened in the fall of 1970.
+The International College of the Cayman Islands (ICCI) is a non-profit, private, four-year independent institution of higher education which opened in the fall of 1970.
 It is the oldest college in the Cayman Islands and is located in Newlands in the district of Bodden Town on the island of Grand Cayman.

 Location

 The campus of ICCI is located in the central part of Grand Cayman in the rural community of Newlands, approximately seven miles east of George Town.

 Legal control

-The International College of the Cayman Islands is a nonprofit company in the Cayman Islands operating as a institution of higher education.
+The International College of the Cayman Islands is a nonprofit company in the Cayman Islands operating as an institution of higher education.
 It is registered with and recognized by the Education Council of the Cayman Islands Government.

 The school's property and buildings are held in the name of the college by a board of trustees.
 The board is responsible for the maintenance of college properties and formulates college policy.